awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 + Packets with a size larger than 8500 bytes that arrive at the transit gateway are dropped\.
 + The transit gateway does not generate the FRAG\_NEEDED for ICMPv4 packet, or the Packet Too Big \(PTB\) for ICMPv6 packet\.
 Therefore, the Path MTU Discovery \(PMTUD\) is not supported\.
 + The transit gateway enforces Maximum Segment Size \(MSS\) clamping for all packets\.
 For more information, see [RFC879](https://tools.ietf.org/html/rfc879)\.
-+ Note the following when migrating from VPC peering to use AWS Transit Gateway, transit gateway doesn't support Security Group referencing\.

 ## Multicast<a name="multicast-quotas"></a>